mlsftwrsteam/mlsftwrs-posts/README.md

 # mlsftwrs-blog

-This repository contains the raw files for posts.
+This repository contains the raw files for posts on https://mlsftwrs.ml.